James Webb measures the temperature of a rocky planet similar to Earth

 Elsa Ducro, an astrophysicist at the Commission for Atomic Energy and Alternative Energies, who co-authored the study published in the journal Nature, explains that “the planet’s greatest brightness occurs moments before it disappears behind the star because it shows its daytime side almost exclusively.”

-By comparing the amount of light observed before and after the planet disappeared behind its star, scientists concluded the amount of light emitted by the planet, which can only be observed in the mid-infrared wavelength, a wavelength that astronomers have not explored until today, and would detect the planet’s thermal emission. .
+By comparing the amount of light observed before and following the planet disappeared behind its star, scientists concluded the amount of light emitted by the planet, which can only be observed in the mid-infrared wavelength, a wavelength that astronomers have not explored until today, and would detect the planet’s thermal emission. .
 And NASA, in which one of its astronomers, Thomas Green, prepared the study, commented that James Webb works as a giant non-contact thermometer.

 Measuring the temperature of TRAPPIST 1b is the first such operation for a rocky exoplanet.
-The temperature on the day side of the planet was about 230 degrees Celsius, an indication that the heat was not redistributed throughout the planet, a role usually played by the atmosphere, according to the Commission for Atomic Energy and Alternative Energies, which designed the “Merim” device.
+The temperature on the day side of the planet was regarding 230 degrees Celsius, an indication that the heat was not redistributed throughout the planet, a role usually played by the atmosphere, according to the Commission for Atomic Energy and Alternative Energies, which designed the “Merim” device.

 And Ducron says, the conclusion is, therefore, that the planet “Trapist 1b” “has little or no atmosphere,” stressing the need to search in other wavelengths to reach a final result.
 And she added, “As for what is certain, it is that the atmosphere, even if it is present in the planet, lacks carbon dioxide.”